ucam-smt/demo-files/Docs.dox/Tutorial.03.5.mert.md

     <s> parliament does not support the amendment , which gives you the freedom of tymoshenko </s>	43.093,-19.4512

-\subsection mert_nblist_derivations 2.
+\section mert_nblist_derivations 2.
 Guided Translation / Forced Alignment

 - Input:
    - `RU/RU.tune.idx` -- tuning set source language sentences